JaqiKal/tic-tac-toe/README.md

 Get set for Toe-to-Toe Tic-Tac-Toe!
 No need to gather pals—just choose your symbol and jump into the tic-tac-tussle.
 Are you ready for the challenge?
 Let's see who conquers the grid!

-This is my second project, it has been built using HTML5, CSS3 & JavaScript for educational purposes as part of Code Institute’s Diploma in Web Application Development Course.
+This is my second project, it has been built using HTML5, CSS3, and JavaScript for educational purposes as part of Code Institute’s Diploma in Web Application Development Course.

 - - -